One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

 - Antidepressants and alcohol.
 Alcohol and certain drugs such as antidepressants can increase your risk of seizures regardless of brain injury, but after a TBI the likelihood is even greater.

-It should be noted that you can experience seizures after brain injury even if none of these factors apply to you.
-These are just the most common factors doctors have identified.
+You can also experience seizures after brain injury even if none of these factors apply to you.
+These are just the most common factors.

 When Do Seizures After TBI Occur?